layoutleguane/huepc/README.md

 ### 👀 Want to learn more?

-Feel free to check [the astro documentation](https://docs.astro.build) or jump into the astroc [Discord server](https://astro.build/chat).
+Feel free to check [the astro documentation](https://docs.astro.build) or jump into the astro [Discord server](https://astro.build/chat).